k98kurz/tapescript/readme.md

 #### Variables and Macros

-Version 0.3.0 and 0.3.1 added a sort of variable and macro system to the compiler.
+Versions 0.3.0 and 0.3.1 added a sort of variable and macro system to the compiler.
 Full documentation can be found in the language spec file.

 Variable assignment uses two possible syntaxes: `@= varname [vals]` or